Photo: Anna Shvets | Pexels.com

 If you always seem to end up as the treasurer, secretary or publicity person in any organization you join, it is probably because you have some valuable skills to offer.
 Identifying these can add value to your résumé.

-Here are a few examples of transferable skills to get you started:
+Need a few examples of transferable skills to get you started?

 - customer service skills